 - Get outside and take a family hike together.

 - Hit up an Oklahoma beach or swimming hole for some splashy fun.

 - Bake something sweet to say “I love you!”

 - Pick up a Father’s Day theme craft kit from Unpluggits to work on at home.
 They have a selection of beer steins that kids can personalize.
-Or sculpt a masterpiece all your own with the help of Oklahoma City Museum of Art.

 - Drop a line at a close-to-home fishing destination.

 - Plan a game day with a lineup of some of dad’s favorites or something brand new.

 Celebrating dads from a distance

 Can’t be with your dad or father figure on Father’s Day?
 Here are a few ways to celebrate from afar: